What Should We Actually Be Afraid of in AI?

 Professionals can do their job and be proud of it.

-People who fall short will make excuses for why they can’t write code or hit a C-sharp in the third octave.
-And that’s where neural networks and AI came to the rescue.
+People who fall short will make excuses for why they can’t write code or hit a high C. And that’s where neural networks and AI came to the rescue.

 We got the market data from this model, but it was inaccurate, so our sales tanked.